yaweiw/azure-sdk-tools/README.md

     -StorageEndpoint "<Management Portal URL>"

 # Download a file which contains the publish settings information of your subscription.
-# Use the -Environment parameter to target Windows Azure China.
+# Use the -Environment parameter to target your Windows Azure Pack environment.
 # This will open a browser window and ask you to log in to get the file.
 Get-WAPackPublishSettingsFile -Environment "MyWAPackEnv"